elcorto/imagecluster/README.rst

 layer (layer 'flatten' in Keras' VGG16).
 We tested that briefly (see ``get_model(... layer='fc2')`` or ``main(..., layer='fc2')`` and found our default 'fc2' to perform well enough. 'fc1' performs almost the same, while 'flatten' seems to do worse.
 But again, a quantitative analysis is in order.

-But who has the time!
+PCA: Because of the `Curse of dimensionality <curse_>`_, it may be helpful to perform a PCA on the fingerprints before clustering to reduce the feature vector dimensions to, say, a few 100, thus making the distance metrics used in clustering more effective.
+However, our tests so far show no substantial change in clustering results, in accordance to what `others have found
+<gh_beleidy_>`_.
+See ``examples/example_api.py`` and ``calc.pca()``.

 Tests
 =====